Universal-Basic-Compute/serenissima/backend/docs/ais.md

 - Provides competition for human players in the land market
 - Ensures that valuable lands receive appropriate bids reflecting their economic value

+### Building Construction

+**Implementation**: `backend/ais/buildbuildings.py`
+**Schedule**: Daily at 8:00 PM UTC

+AI users actively develop lands they own by constructing buildings:

+#### Process:

+1. The script identifies all users marked as AI in the system
+2. For each AI user, it checks:
+   - Their current compute balance
+   - Lands they own
+   - Existing buildings on those lands
+   - Available building points on each land

+3. For each land with available building points, AI users will:
+   - Evaluate which building types can fit within the remaining points
+   - Prioritize buildings with higher income potential
+   - Construct buildings if they have sufficient compute (at least twice the building cost)

+4. When a building is constructed:
+   - The AI user's compute balance is reduced by the building cost
+   - A transaction record is created for the building purchase
+   - The land owner (if different from the AI) receives a notification

+5. An admin notification is created with statistics about all building activity, showing the number of buildings constructed by each AI user

+#### Economic Impact:

+The AI building construction system:
+- Encourages land development and efficient use of building points
+- Creates a more dynamic and visually interesting game world
+- Generates income for AI users through building operations
+- Provides lease income to land owners (including other players)
+- Reduces the Vigesima Variabilis tax rate on developed lands

 ## AI User Management

 AI users are created and managed through the Airtable database: